-Another aspect of the terminology issue is that hazard is often confused with risk, and similar definitional problems apply to risk as to hazard.
+Another aspect of the terminology issue is that hazard is often confused with risk, and similar definitional problems apply to risk3 as to hazard.
 While the two concepts are closely linked, there is an important difference - risk refers to outcomes (or consequences) whereas hazard relates to a source of risk.
-In addition, risk is about uncertainty and is context and circumstance dependent (SA/SNZ, 2009); hazards, on the other hand, are either present or not.
 The two concepts are not interchangeable, and it can be problematic when confusion surrounds their use.
-Interestingly, while the now-superseded standard AS/NZS 4360:2004 Risk Management defined a hazard as "a source of potential harm" (SA/SNZ, 2004), the international standard AS/NZS ISO 31000:2009 which replaced it elected to refer instead to "risk sources" defined as "elements which alone or in combination have the intrinsic potential to give rise to risk" (SA/SNZ, 2009, p.
+Interestingly, while the now-superseded standard AS/NZS 4360:2004 Risk Management defined a hazard as "a source of potential harm" (SA/SNZ, 2004), the international standard AS/NZS ISO 31000:2018 which replaced it elected to refer instead to "risk sources" defined as "elements which alone or in combination have the intrinsic potential to give rise to risk" (SA/SNZ, 2009, p.
 4).

-&lt;sup>1 See OHS BoK 31.1 Risk.
+3 See OHS BoK 31.1 Risk.